-Rapid and substantial weight loss leads to significant reductions in BMR and have also been shown to be unsustainable, with around 80% of people regaining their weight in 1-5years.
-This kind of weight loss can result in permanent down regulation of your BMR, i.e. a permanent lowering of your BMR.
+Rapid and substantial weight loss leads to significant reductions in BMR and have also been shown to be unsustainable, with around 80% of people regaining their weight in 1-5years.1 This kind of weight loss can result in permanent down regulation of your BMR, i.e. a permanent lowering of your BMR.

-An example of how weight loss can impact your metabolic rate is shown in a study conducted by Ashtary-Larky et al., (2017) .
-Participants were randomised into one of the study groups; either rapid or slow weight loss.
+An example of how weight loss can impact your metabolic rate, is shown in a study conducted by Ashtary-Larky et al.3 Participants were randomised into one of the study groups; either rapid or slow weight loss.
 Those in the rapid weight loss group lost at least 5% of their body weight in 5 weeks and those in the slow weight loss group lost at least 5% of their body weight in 15 weeks.

 Can certain foods affect metabolism?

 Unfortunately, the evidence on these is weak.
-Caffeine itself has been shown to increase our metabolism, but from a weight management perspective, long-term studies have not seen effects on body weight.
+Caffeine itself has been shown to increase our metabolism, but from a weight-management perspective, long-term studies have not seen effects on body weight.

 Can supplements speed up metabolism?

-Some of the supplements you might see that make these claims are; products labelled as ‘thermogenic’, green tea, ketones, caffeine, conjugated linoleic acid and there are many more!
+Some of the supplements you might see that make these claims are; products labelled as ‘thermogenic’, green tea, ketones, caffeine, conjugated linoleic acid and there are many more.
 If it sounds too good to be true, it generally is!